-Jemma obtained a BFA in Film and Video Production (2008) and a BA (Hons) in Film Studies (2009) from the University of Regina, an MScRes in Film Studies (2011) from the University of Edinburgh, and a PhD in Film Studies (2016) from the University of Hull.
-Prior to joining Nottingham Trent University, Jemma held a Research Fellowship at the University of Hull’s Wilberforce Institute for the Study of Slavery and Emancipation (WISE) where she performed research on modern slavery.
-She was also a Tutor in Film Studies for Dr Ay Davis’s American Animation History module at the University of Hull.
-During her studies in Canada, Jemma also held the Production Assistant/Membership Coordinator position at the Saskatchewan Filmpool Cooperative.
-Here she taught filmmaking and traditional animation skills, techniques and theory to a wide variety of participants.
+Dr Gilboy obtained a BFA in Film and Video Production (2008) and a BA (Hons) in Film Studies (2009) from the University of Regina, an MSc (Res) in Film Studies (2011) from the University of Edinburgh, and a PhD in Film Studies (2016) from the University of Hull.
+She earned Full Fellowship of the Higher Education Academy in 2020.
+Prior to joining Nottingham Trent University (2016), Dr Gilboy held a Research Fellowship (2014 – 2016) at the University of Hull’s Wilberforce Institute for the Study of Slavery and Emancipation (WISE) where she performed research on modern slavery and contributed to the Global Slavery Index in 2015 and 2016, and performed on-site corporate social responsibility audits for a number of UK-based producers.
+She was also a Tutor in Film Studies for Dr Amy Davis’s American Animation History module at the University of Hull (2013 – 2015).

-Davis, Amy M., Jemma Gilboy and James Zborowski, “How Time Works in The Simpsons.”
-Animation: An Interdisciplinary Journal Vol. 10 Issue 3 (2015): 175 – 188.
+Davis, Amy M., Gilboy, Jemma and Zborowski, James, 2015.
+“How Time Works in The Simpsons.”
+Animation: An Interdisciplinary Journal Vol. 10 Issue 3: 175 – 188.

 Gilboy, Jemma, “Shaking Countries Overseas: Bruce Lee as a Transnational and Polycultural Celebrity Figure.”
-Splice Magazine (Summer 2009): 18 – 24.See all of Jemma Gilboy's publications...
+Splice Magazine (Summer 2009): 18 – 24.